julienherrero/awesome-list/README.md

 - [zetbaitsu/Cekrek](https://github.com/zetbaitsu/Cekrek) - An android library that allows you to export any view to bitmap or image file in a convenient way.
 - [zetbaitsu/Compressor](https://github.com/zetbaitsu/Compressor) - An android image compression library.
 - [zhanghai/MaterialFiles](https://github.com/zhanghai/MaterialFiles) - Material Design file manager for Android
-- [zsmb13/requireKTX](https://github.com/zsmb13/requireKTX) - A collection of small utility functions to make it easier to deal with some otherwise nullable APIs on Android.
+- [zsmb13/requireKTX](https://github.com/zsmb13/requireKTX) - Extensions that make it easier to deal with otherwise nullable APIs, for Android and Kotlin Multiplatform
 - [zyrouge/symphony](https://github.com/zyrouge/symphony) - 🎵 Lightweight, elegant music player for Android 9+.

 ## Less